To get a better understanding of the current state of employee engagement, we laid out some statistics for those who love numbers.

 Making sure employees have enough challenges and variation in their workday is one of the most important managerial tasks.
 Without the ability to develop themselves and learn, employees lose motivation and start to look elsewhere for a job.

 Personal development is naturally good for the company as well, and as employees develop their skills and competencies, their work product becomes more refined and the company becomes more profitable.

-7. 37% of Employees Consider Recognition Most Important
+7. 37% of Employees Consider Recognition the Most Important

 One study asked what would be the most important thing a manager or a company could do that would help the employee be successful and 37 percent — the majority — cited recognition as the most important method of support.

 Other solutions lag far behind — 12 percent want more autonomy, 12 percent more inspiration, 7 percent more pay, 6 percent more training and 4 percent a promotion.
 This means over a third of the workforce need first and foremost to be recognized.